-- tion technique.

-- chlorine or other disinfectant in the drinking water.

-- birds are thirsty.

-- Use dye in the drinking water consumption.

-- Assure that water is consumed within 2 hours.
+- Spray - Most common vaccina Used for respiratory distion technique. - Assure the absence of Assure the absence of chlorine or other disinfectant in the drinking water. - A previous water priva- Droplet size plays a tion can assure that all birds are thirsty. - Use dye in the drinking water for monitoring Distribute vaccine homowater consumption. - Assure that water is consumed within 2 hours.